top of page

 We can pause from the relative comfort and safety of our lives, and realise the power we have.
 We can help Ukraine now.
 They need you, right now.

-By supporting the brave people of Ukraine now, we are also reducing the very real risk closer to home.
+We can also reduce the very real risk closer to home.

 Take a moment to save your world, and tell a friend.